Pediatric Nursing and Private Duty Nursing at Home in SW Fort Worth/Burleson TX

 - 24-hour continuous nursing coverage — for children requiring around-the-clock skilled observation

-Consistency matters enormously in pediatric private duty nursing.
-A nurse who has worked with your child for weeks or months understands their baseline, their equipment quirks, their behavioral cues that precede a seizure or a respiratory change.
-We prioritize consistent nurse assignment and take caregiver consistency seriously as a clinical safety issue — not just a convenience.
+Consistency matters in pediatric private duty nursing.
+A nurse who has worked with your child for weeks or months understands their baseline, their equipment quirks, and the behavioral cues that precede a seizure or a respiratory change.
+We prioritize consistent nurse assignment and treat caregiver consistency as a clinical safety issue — not just a scheduling preference.

 NICU-to-Home Transition Support

-One of the most stressful transitions any family faces is bringing a premature or medically fragile newborn home from the NICU.
-The hospital environment provides continuous monitoring, immediate access to specialists, and round-the-clock nursing staff.
-Home provides none of that — unless you have a skilled nurse present.
+Bringing a premature or medically fragile newborn home from the NICU is one of the most stressful transitions any family faces.
+The hospital provides continuous monitoring, immediate specialist access, and round-the-clock nursing.
+Home provides none of that — unless a skilled nurse is present.

-BrightStar Care of Burleson has supported families making this transition following discharges from area facilities including Texas Health Harris Methodist Hospital Southwest and AdventHealth Burleson.
+BrightStar Care of Burleson has supported families making this transition following discharges from Texas Health Harris Methodist Hospital Southwest and AdventHealth Burleson.
 Our NICU-to-home services include:

 - Pre-discharge home assessment and equipment readiness review